brianmcn/Zelda1RandoTools/doc/extras.md

 You can bind hotkeys (any keyboard keys) by editing the HotKeys.txt file in the Z-Tracker folder.
 The text file format is self-describing.

-There are five mouse-hover 'contexts' for hotkeys: [item boxes](use.md#item-boxes), [overworld tiles](use.md#main-owm), [blockers](use.md#main-blockers), [dungeon rooms](use.md#main-dr), and a 'global' context, used both for toggling the boxes in the [other item area](use.md#main-oia) and for switching dungeon tabs via a hotkey.
+There are seven mouse-hover 'contexts' for hotkeys: [item boxes](use.md#item-boxes), [overworld tiles](use.md#main-owm), [blockers](use.md#main-blockers), [dungeon rooms](use.md#main-dr), ['Take Any' and 'Take This'](use.md#take-any-accelerator) menus, and finally a 'global' context, used both for toggling the boxes in the [other item area](use.md#main-oia) and for switching dungeon tabs via a hotkey.
 The non-global contexts can each map the same keys, so for example 'b' could be set up to mean 'bow' when the mouse is over an item box, 'bomb shop' when the mouse is over an overworld tile, 'bow & arrow' when the mouse is over blockers, and 'bomb upgrade room' when the mouse is over a dungeon room.
-Any hotkeys in the global context must be unique (not bound in any other context).
+Any hotkeys in the global context must be unique (not bound in any other context, with the exception that TakeAny and TakeThis can override globals when those menus are on-screen).

 While there is no support for editing or reloading hotkey information inside the application, Z-Tracker does provide ways to display your current hotkey information.
 First, each popup menu will display any hotkeys that have been bound, alongside the description in the mouseover popup: